 Even so, many studies have found evidence of risk.
-Researchers have found that radio-frequency radiation from various sources is associated with brain tumours, cancer, leukemia, heart problems, reproductive problems and effects on the nervous system, learning and performance, sleep, immunity, hormones and genes.
-Only a few studies have been conducted specifically on mobile phone antennas themselves.
+Researchers have found that

+Only a few studies have been conducted Only a few studies have been conductor specifically on mobile phone antennas themselves.
 In France, Dr Roger Santini conducted a survey of people living near mobile phone antennas.
-He found an increased rate of unpleasant symptoms within 300 metres of the antennas.
-People living within 10m of an antenna experienced symptoms of nausea, loss of appetite, visual disruptions and difficulty in moving.
-People living within 100m of an antenna experienced symptoms of irritability, depression, concentration problems, memory loss, dizziness and reduced libido.
-People living 100-200m from an antenna experienced headaches, sleep problems, reelings of discomfort" and skin problems.
-People living between 200 and 300m from an antenna experienced a high rate of
+He found an increased rate of impleasant symptoms within 300 metres of the antennas.
+People living within 10m of an antenna experienced symptoms of nausea, loss of appetite, visual disruptions and difficulty in moving People living within 100m of an antenna experienced symptoms of irritability, depression, concentration problems, memory loss, dizziness and reduced libido.
+People living 100-200m from an antenna experienced headaches, sleep problems, "feelings of discomfort" and skin problems People living between 200 and 300m from an antenna experienced a high rate of

 A study in Spain produced similar results.
-Dr Gerd Oberfeld and his team assessed the impact of two GSM antennas on the population of the town of Murcia, They found that exposure resulted in increased reports of fatigue, irritability, headaches, nausea, loss of appetite, sleeping disorders depression, feelings of discomfort, difficulty in concentration, memory loss, visual disorder, dizziness and cardiovascular problems.
-4
+Dr Gerd Oberfeld and his team assessed the impact of two GSM antennas on the population of the town of Murcia.
+They found that exposure resulted in increased reports of fatigue, irritability, headaches, nausea, loss of appetite, sleeping disorders depression, feelings of discomfort, difficulty in concentration, memory loss, visual disorder, dizziness and cardiovascular lady of the long-term health impacts.
+The effects of radio-frequency radiation on the general population have already come to the attention of medical practifioners.
+On 9 October 2002 a group of German doctors expressed their concerns that this radiation was having an adverse effect on their patients in what has come to be known as the Freiburger Appeal.
+They wrote, 'we can see ... a clear temporal and spatial correlation between the appearance of disease and exposure to pulsed highfrequency inferowave radiation (HLMR), such as installation of a mobile telephone sending station in the near vicinity [and] intensive mobile telephone use.

-Not surprisingly, people are beginning to report uncomfortable effects from living near mobile phone antennas.
-Over the years I've been contacted by people experiencing motion sickness, fatigue, concentration problems, illness and seizure-like symptoms.
+Not surprisingly, people are beginning to report uncomfortable effects from living near mobile phone autennay.
+Over the years I've been contacted by people experiencing motion vickness, fatigue, concentration problems, illness and seizure-like symptoms

-In the UK communities concerned about mobile phone antennas have begun collecting data.
-They have found a surprising number of cancer cases in the areas of highest exposures near towers that have been in place for many years.
-Although this is not a scientific study, it does suggest the need for further investigation, particu-larly of the long-term health impacts.
+In the UK communities concerned about mobile phone antennas have begun col lecting data.
+They have found a surprising number of cancer cases in the ateas of highest exposures near towers that have been in place for many years.
+Although this is not a scientific study, it does suggest the need for further investigation, particuif the standard were in fact protecting public health.